GLSmith155/Space-Defender/README.md

 # Game Features
 Enemies: Three enemy types with different health and speeds.
 Stronger and faster enemies appear in higher levels.

 Defenses: Three types of defenses with various attributes like attack range, damage, burst damage, and burst rate.
 Choose the right defense for each situation.

 Resources: Collect resources by defeating enemies.
 Use resources to build defenses and keep your base safe.

 Health: Your base health decreases when an enemy reaches it.
 The game ends when your base health is 0.
-Design Details
-The game uses the Pygame library for Python.
-The main game loop manages user input, game logic, and visuals.
-Key classes include Level and Defense.

 # Level class: This class is responsible for generating, moving, and drawing enemies.
 It also handles level progression and updating enemy health.
-generate_enemies(): Creates a specific number of enemies for the current level. move_enemies(): Updates the position of enemies based on their speed. draw_enemies(): Draws the enemies on the screen. next_level(): Starts the next level by increasing the level count and generating new enemies.
+generate_enemies(): Creates a specific number of enemies for the current level.

+move_enemies(): Updates the position of enemies based on their speed.

+draw_enemies(): Draws the enemies on the screen.

+next_level(): Starts the next level by increasing the level count and generating new enemies.

 # Defense class: This class manages the placement and attacking behavior of defenses.
-draw(): Draws the defense on the screen, along with its attack radius. is_inside_radius(): Checks if an enemy is within the defense's attack range.
+draw(): Draws the defense on the screen, along with its attack radius.

+is_inside_radius(): Checks if an enemy is within the defense's attack range.

 The game features simple 2D graphics for the base, enemies, defenses, and background.